stephangriesel/telerik-blogs/state-of-javascript-2019-whitepaper_React.md

 React is continuing to dominate the web in 2019.
 A pretty clear measurement, npm downloads show numbers that indicate React is not only holding it's position as the most downloaded and used SPA framework, but it actually shows a healthy growth.

 What sets React apart from other front-end frameworks is it's commitment to doing one thing very well.
-That one thing, is components and managing their state.
-Most other frameworks like Angular and Ember try to give you everything you need right out of the box, they each have their respective purposes.
-React is lazar focused on the component model.
-They let the developer choose their own solution for routing and data models and by doing this it makes the framework more flexible helps to create a higher rate of adoption.
+That one thing is components, their composition and managing their state.
+Other frameworks take a different and more all inclusive approach or try to help the developer get straight to working with the framework with minimal setup, both are features that help propel those frameworks.
+React, however; is laser focused on the component model.
+They let the developer choose their own solution for routing and data models and other acoutramonts and by doing this it makes the framework more flexible helps to create a higher rate of adoption.

-React isn't really a framework, but it's definitely getting framework-esque features as of late.
+React isn't really considered a framework, specifically because it's choice to focus on the components, but it's definitely getting framework-esque features as of late.
 Lazy loading components, built in state management with support from React Hooks and things like Suspense are all features I point out to show we are entering framework territory.
-But React is looked at as more of a solution to one part of the web development process.
-React is the king of reusable components and it's rather controversial at first but much more respected form of writing HTML using JSX puts your markup right inside your JavaScript.
+But React is looked at as more of a solution to one part of the web development process and even these things I speak about that come out of the box are centered around building reusable components.

+One of React's decisions early on was to use something called JSX, rather controversial at first, it's proven to be a superior form of writing HTML for React components and puts your markup right inside your JavaScript.

-JSX if made a web standard would be a brilliant model for universal components in HTML and JavaScript.
+If JSX and React's component model could make for a brilliant model for building universal components in HTML and JavaScript.
 That very topic is talked about in one of the [latest React Podcast episodes](https://reactpodcast.simplecast.fm/33), saying that React could become transcendent rather than slowly decay like most frameworks by taking the component model that they have introduced and getting it added as a first class construct in browser manufacturers.
 They note that this is not impossible.
 But by doing so React could become defacto web technology and achieve transcendence!

 With all of the work done around React's components and making them super simple to write using functional components and ES6 style syntax.
 One could see this transcendence idea come to life, but let's not get too ahead of ourselves yet, most libraries and frameworks have a shelf life of 3 to 5 years.
 React is knocking at that door now, the question is, will it become transcendent unlike any other frontend framework or will be phased out eventually by new frameworks like Vue?

 ## React's Range of Application
 React's range of applications is wide.
 You can use it for building desktop apps, mobile apps and of course web apps.
 Most web frameworks have a hard time breaking into this cross genre development area.
-Between React, React-Native and even things like Preact, we are seeing React gain the ability to go wherever it wants and it's because of the decisions to not strive to be a framework, it doesn't need a router, data model or anything out of the box that does not contribute to working with components.
+Between React, React-Native and even things like [Preact](https://preactjs.com/) (a light version of React), we are seeing React gain the ability to go wherever it wants and it's because of the decisions to not strive to be a framework, it doesn't need a router, data model or anything out of the box that does not contribute to working with components.
 This is a major attribute of React versus it's closest competitors.

 ![](https://i.imgur.com/JruoIDx.png)